vvyage/wplaceplushmiku/README.md

 <img width="1280" height="720" alt="2Untitled" src="https://github.com/user-attachments/assets/609d6225-9eda-419f-bdfd-3f738954cd1c" />

 ____________________________________________________________________________________________________________________________________________________________________________________________________
-Here's How You Can Help!
+# Here's How You Can Help!
 ------------------------------------

-## This is a *fairly* big project, approx. 621,792 pixels in total.

 To get Miku onto your Wplace page and starting painting, follow the instructions over here to get the browser extension for the template: [https://github.com/SwingTheVine/Wplace-BlueMarble/]